-Personal protective equipment serves as a person's last line of defense against exposure and is required by everyone entering a STEM workspace containing hazards.
+Personal protective equipment serves as a person's last line of defense against exposures and is required by everyone entering a STEM work space containing hazards.
 The PPE policy outlines the basic PPE requirements, which include but are not limited to:

-- 1.)
-Full length pants and close-toed shoes, or equivalent - 2.)
-Protective gloves, laboratory coats, & eye protection when working with, or adjacent to, hazardous chemicals

-3.)
-Flame resistant laboratory coats for high hazard materials, pyrophorics, and flammables.
+- Full length pants and close-toed shoes, or equivalent - Protective gloves, laboratory coats, & eye protection when working with, or adjacent to, hazardous chemicals - Flame resistant laboratory coats for high hazard materials, pyrophorics, and flammables.